DevAgnihotri/MCA_Sem_2/DBMS/Unit_1.md

 ## 🧠 **Three-Level Architecture (As per DBMS Concept)**

+**2016–17 Q4, 2021–22 Q4, 2022–23 Q3:** What problems are associated with the three-schema architecture? / Discuss the three-level architecture of DBMS with a neat diagram. / Explain the ANSI/SPARC architecture in detail.

 Apart from 1-tier, 2-tier, and 3-tier models, DBMS also follows a special **Three-Level Architecture** designed by ANSI/SPARC.
 It separates data into three views:

 ### 🏞️ **External Level (View Level)**